The Bankrate promise

-According to the Society for Human Resource Management, 8 percent of employers offer some kind of student loan repayment as an employee benefit.
+According to the Employee Benefit Research Institute, 17 percent of employers offer a student loan repayment as an employee benefit — and 31 percent are considering similar programs.
 Here are some of the top companies that pay student loans.

-Student loan repayment assistance programs can provide you with hundreds or even thousands of dollars in relief on your student loan debt.
+Student loan repayment assistance programs can provide hundreds or even thousands of dollars in relief on your student loan debt, no matter your student loan rates.
 Here are some major companies that pay off student loans on behalf of their employees and how the programs work.

-The health care company Aetna offers not only student loan repayment assistance, but also tuition assistance for employees who are currently enrolled in school.
+The healthcare company Aetna offers not only student loan repayment assistance but also tuition assistance for employees currently enrolled in school.